 - A comprehensive review found about a 10% prevalence of elder abuse that included physical, sexual, psychological or verbal, and financial abuse, as well as neglect.

-- Another study in New York estimated that one in 13 elder adults in the state had suffered at least one type of abuse in the year before.
+- Another study in New York estimated that one in 13 senior adults in the state had suffered at least one type of abuse in the year before.

-- Elder abuse is found to often go unreported, so the numbers we do have could be even higher than we realize.
+- Elder abuse often goes unreported, so the real statistics could be even higher than we realize.

 - Low social support, dementia, low income, poor physical health, and past traumatic events are all risk factors for nursing home abuse.

 If you suspect abuse is happening to someone you love, it’s important to not ignore it or brush it off.
 Our gut instincts about these types of things are often correct.
-The best thing you can do for your loved one is to contact an experienced nursing home abuse lawyer for help.
+The best thing you can do for your loved one is to contact an experienced nursing home abuse attorney in Sandy Springs for help.

-Our Sandy Springs lawyers are here to listen with open and understanding ears.
+Our team at John Foy & Associates is here to listen with understanding and compassion.
 We have been helping families with abuse cases for more than 20 years, and we are passionate about helping.
 We’ll discuss the details of what is happening and come up with a plan.
 Plus, we do not charge you any fees unless we win your case.

 Types of Nursing Home Abuse in Georgia

 There are various forms abuse can take in a nursing home setting.
 Some are more obvious, while others can go under the radar for years unless a family member notices.
-Here are some of the types of abuse that can occur.
+Here are some types and signs of abuse that may occur.

 Unfortunately, nursing home residents can suffer physical abuse from staff.
 Whether it’s a one-time occurrence or it happens frequently, physical abuse is never excusable.
-Physical abuse may include slapping, shoving, or being rough when elderly residents while trying to get them to take medications, follow rules, or do something else in their home.
+Physical abuse may include slapping, shoving, or being rough with elderly residents during their care.

 Common signs of physical abuse include: